futape/Futape.Parsers.Markdown/README.md

 ## System requirements

-The parser uses PHP OOP and anonymous functions and therefore requires PHP 5.3+.
+The parser has been tested with PHP 5.6.